Buyers Guides

 Marshall is one of the most recognizable names in the entire music industry, and they’ve forged their reputation on big, gnarly, crunchy tones, and this combo has all that in spades.

 Marshall amps give the archetypal British Sound – dark, gritty, and perfect for metal.
-The Marshall DSL40CR takes everything that the brand is famous for, and puts it in a convenient combo amplifier that’s ready to chug out of the box.
+The Marshall DSL40CR captures everything the brand is famous for in a convenient combo amplifier that’s ready to chug out of the box (full review here).

 Getting to the gain on the DSL40CR is pretty intuitive.
-The front panel only has one input, but there are 2 clearly defined channels; Classic Gain, and Ultra Gain.
-For metal tones, ultra gain is the setting to go for.
-The Ultra Gain channel features 2 drive modes, OD1, and OD2, we found that OD2 instigated the best distortion out of this amp.
-We set our EQ with mids at around 10 o’ clock, and treble and bass at noon, set the gain to max, and we were basically already getting our metal tones.
+The front panel only has one input, but there are two clearly defined channels: Classic Gain and Ultra Gain.
+For metal tones, Ultra Gain is the setting you want.
+The Ultra Gain channel features 2 drive modes: OD1, and OD2.
+We found that OD2 instigated the best distortion out of this amp.
+We set our EQ with mids at around 10 o’clock and treble and bass at noon, set the gain to max, and we were basically already getting our metal tones.
 With the gain that high, we were even able to chug at bedroom levels by rolling back the master volume.

-The construction quality is classic Marshall – built like a tank.
-We found that the switchgear and knobs were all top quality, the cabinet was solid, and there were no shakes and rattles, even when pushing all 40 watts through this beast.
+The construction quality is classic Marshall, meaning it’s built like a tank.
+We found the switchgear and knobs to be top quality, the cabinet was solid, and there were no shakes and rattles, even when pushing all 40 watts through this beast.

-Verdict: If you’re looking for an all tube amp for metal, and you place performance as high as you do price, then the Marshall DSL40CR is a stellar choice.
-It produces some gut punching metal tones all on its own, but if you want to use pedals, the clean channel has masses of headroom, so it handles them brilliantly, too.
-In all, a workhorse of an amp that seasoned pros and amateurs alike will love to have on stage with them.
+Verdict: If you’re looking for an all-tube amp for metal and you value performance as much as price, the Marshall DSL40CR is a stellar choice.
+It produces some gut-punching metal tones all on its own, but if you want to use pedals, the clean channel has masses of headroom so that it can handle them brilliantly.
+This is a workhorse of an amp that seasoned pros and amateurs alike will love to have onstage with them.

 Best Budget